Rollout strategies and targeting rules

 red value to users whose location is

 You can apply zero or more rollout strategies to a feature.
 Each rollout strategy can be assigned a different feature value.
+See Rollout strategies evaluation order for details on strategies ordering.

 A rollout strategy consists of one or more targeting rules.
 The rule can consist of any combination of matching criteria.